kahlil/grunt-guides/scripts/01-getting-started.md

 ## grunt-cli

 In order to be able to run Grunt from the terminal we need to install a little tool called grunt-cli. "cli" stands for "comand line interface".
 This program only needs to be installed once.
-It is installed globally and it allows you to run the Grunt installation in your project directory.
+It is installed globally so it is available on your computer everywhere and it is used to actually run the Grunt installation that we just installed in your project directory locally.
+This just means that every project can use a different version of Grunt locally without worry.

 Just type